 VML Text boxes

-Hyperlinks placed in VML text boxes may not work at all in some browsers, particularly non-IE, and probably the older versions (version 5.2 and earlier) of IE.
+Hyperlinks placed in VML text boxes may not work at all in some browsers, particularly non-IE, and probably the older (version 5.2 and earlier) and later (v10+) versions of IE.

 Sometimes the down-level image is saved without the text (if a style sheet is used that effects the text), or with a different style of text - a blank rectangle or a box with half the txt missing may be displayed in non-IE browsers.